benjymous/annotations/sandman/sandman.45.md

 'the lord is my god', and is also a common epithet of all Semitic deities after the Aramaeans came into Mesopotamia late in the 2nd millennium BC and Marduk [the chief Babylonian god] was supplanted by Bel.
-Belat means 'goddess' or 'Lady', the feminine of Bel, and Beltis is a Greek mispelling of the latter.
+Belat means 'goddess' or 'Lady', the feminine of Bel, and Beltis is a Greek misspelling of the latter.

 Pharamond will have to be explained by someone else, he has nothing to do with the Ancient Near East, as far as I know.
 It looks European, doesn't it?

 Lance refers to "Temples to Ishtar at Uruk, Akkad, Nineveh, Arbela and Sippar"  These temples did not exist at the same time; Uruk, Akkad, and Sippar date from Sumerian times, Ninevah and Arbela from Assyrian times.
 Ishtar's temple at Uruk is also her oldest and it predates the advent of writing.
 In Babylonia, the Tammuz ritual was celebrated only at the capital.
 In Sumerian times this was the religious center at Nippur, then